khusanov-m/Web-Development-P2/README.md

 **Instructions**

-To open and see websites, please follow steps below:
+To open and see websites in youe own machine, please follow steps below:

 **Note: You should install Node js before following the instructions**